canonical/k8s-snap/docs/src/_parts/cis/node.md

 Remediation:

-Edit the kubelet configuration file /var/snap/k8s/common/args/kubelet on each worker node and set the below argument.
+Edit the kubelet configuration file /var/snap/k8s/common/args/kubelet on each worker node and set the following argument.

 `--anonymous-auth=false`